Jackets and Jac-Shirts

 patches (the old Leadership Corps patch in either the traditional trapazoid or the current circular version), the Crest of Leadership (shown above left), Philmont or Schiff Training Centers) the pocket version of the National Youth Leadership Training (NYLT) or your Council's leadership development course patch or the BSA's National Junior Leadership Development program (currently called National Youth Leadership Experience, or NAYLE) at Philmont Scout Ranch.

 On the left front pocket can go EITHER the BSA's universal emblem in an oval,

-the old Exploring emblem, the current Venturing/BSA emblem, or the Cub Scout emblem.
+either version of the old Exploring emblem on red, the current Venturing/BSA emblem, or the Cub Scout emblem.

 Shown is Philmont Bull emblem (tail indicates whether or not went over

 Shown is the front of a jac-shirt showing a Philmont bull emblem worn by females who participated in an

 event at Philmont.
 This emblem was discontinued in the middle 90s.
 Like the male emblem, the tail indicates whether or not went over

 Old Baldy on the Philmont reservation (emblem provided by Dean Busalacchi). )